ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 * This policy does not specify the method for fixing "releases" of the Specification, whether the specification is simply a snapshot of the merged RFCs as a whole at any given time, or some formal stabilization process is required,
     * Likewise, it is not yet specified how or if releases will be "versioned", and how versions will be designated or discovered,
-* The Policy also Leaves Open how to modify RFCs for non-technical reasons,
+* The Policy also Leaves Open how to modify RFCs for non-technical reasons (such as for editorial purposes),
 * While Copyright is addressed by the Policy, Patent considerations are currently omitted.
 This will need to be addressed at some point in the future,
 * Finally, the policy requires RFCs to be approved by the Core Interest Groups.
 In the future a proper team may be chartered for this purpose, and certain kinds of RFCs may be delegated to other such teams.